arangodb/docs/3.6/oasis/getting-started.md

 used for multiple accounts.
 {% endhint %}

-## Creating a new account
+## How to create a new account

 1. Go to [cloud.arangodb.com](https://cloud.arangodb.com/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic){:target="_blank"}.
-2. To reach the sign up, press the _Sign to get started_ button or click the _Sign Up_ link in the header navigation of the start page.
+2. Click the _Start Free_ button or click the _Sign Up_ link in the top
-3. Review the terms &amp conditions and privacy policy and click _I accept_.
+   right corner.
-   You're now send to the sign up page.
+3. Review the terms & conditions and privacy policy and click _I accept_.
 4. Select the type of sign up you would like to use (GitHub, Google, or email address).
     - For GitHub or Google please follow on-screen instructions.
     - For the email address option, type your desired email address in the email field and type a strong password in the password field.
-    - Press the _Sign up_ button
+    - Click the _Sign up_ button

    You will receive a verification email.
-In that mail, press the _Verify my email address_ link or button.
+In that mail, click the _Verify my email address_ link or button.
-5. You will open a page in ArangoDB Oasis that says _Welcome back!_
+   It will open a page in ArangoDB Oasis that says _Welcome back!_
-   Click the _Log in_ button to continue and login.
+5. Click the _Log in_ button to continue and login.
 6. If you signed up with an email address of a public email service provider (e.g. Hotmail), a form appears asking for your mobile phone number.
 Enter the country code and the number of the mobile phone you want to use for this account.